theintegrative/git-mgr/README.md

-# Github README

-## Introduction
+# Git Repo Manager

-This project provides a command-line tool for managing multiple GitHub repositories.
-The `grm` tool can create directories, generate repository lists, clone repositories, show repositories, push changes to remote repositories, export configurations to a JSON file, and import configurations from a JSON file.
-Additionally, the tool provides the option to create an Ansible playbook.
+This is a command-line tool for managing a set of git repositories.
+It can clone repositories, generate a list of repositories, add missing repositories to the list, show the list of repositories, and push changes to the repositories.

 ## Requirements